fii-optim-lab/RO-AI-Training/README.md

 # RO-AI-Training

-Training sessions for the Academic Olimpiad of Artificial Intelligence, organized by FII, UAIC.
+Training sessions for the Olimpiads of Artificial Intelligence, organized by FII, UAIC.

 ***